Kemps (company)

-Kemps LLC is an American dairy company located in St. Louis Park, Minnesota.
+Kemps LLC is an American dairy company in St. Louis Park, Minnesota.
 It has been a subsidiary of Dairy Farmers of America since being purchased in 2011 from HP Hood LLC.
 Dairy Farmers of America is based in Kansas City, Missouri, but Kemps continues to be headquartered in St. Louis Park.
-Products provided by the company include milk, cottage cheese, half and half, egg nog, cream, juices, sour cream, chip dips, ice cream, yogurt and novelties.
-Most of these products are sold at grocery stores throughout the midwestern United States, but some are available in other parts of the country as well.
-Kemps currently operates five manufacturing facilities in Minnesota, Wisconsin and Iowa.
+Products provided by the company include milk, cottage cheese, half and half, eggnog, cream, juices, sour cream, chip dips, ice cream, yogurt, and novelties.
+Most of the products are sold at grocery stores throughout the midwestern United States, however some are available in other parts of the country as well.
+Kemps operates five manufacturing facilities in Minnesota (3), Wisconsin (1), and Iowa.

 History

 Kemps was founded in 1914 by William Henry Kemps (October 29, 1878 – October 2, 1964), formerly of St. Louis, Missouri, who partnered with W.S.
-Lathrop after his Minneapolis candy company was near bankruptcy.
+Lathrop after Lathrop's Minneapolis candy company was near bankruptcy.
 The business was first known as Lathrop-Kemps Ice Cream Company, producing "special quality" Kemps Ice Cream.
-As part of the agreement, Lathrop would have to maintain his sobriety as he had issues with alcoholism.
-This didn't happen, and Kemps would soon become sole owner of the company.
+As part of the agreement, Lathrop had to maintain sobriety as he had problems with alcoholism.
+That did not happen, and Kemps soon became the sole owner of the company.

 Kemps suffered from chronic health problems during his life.
-In 1921, the doctor advised that he may not be able to survive too many more winters in Minnesota.
-Kemps and his family visited California later that year.
-They would eventually purchase a home in Beverly Hills and move there in 1924.
-At the same time, Kemps sold his company to competitor Crescent Creamery of St. Paul.
-Brothers Arthur, Howard and W.R.
-Cammack, who owned Crescent Creamery, would operate both businesses as Kemps-Crescent.
+In 1921, a doctor advised that he may not be able to survive more than a few winters in Minnesota.
+Kemps and his family visited California later in 1921.
+Eventually they bought a home in Beverly Hills and moved there in 1924.
+At the same time, Kemps sold his company to competitor Crescent Creamery of Saint Paul, Minnesota.
+Brothers Arthur, Howard, and W.R.
+Cammack, who owned Crescent Creamery, operated both businesses as Kemps-Crescent.

-In 1961, Kemps-Crescent would merge with Marigold Dairies of Rochester, Minnesota, and Dolly Madison Dairies of Eau Claire, Wisconsin, to form Marigold Foods, Inc. The company would merge with Ward Food Services of Maplewood, Minnesota, in 1968.
-Ten years later, Dutch company NV Wessanen Koninklijke Fabrieken (now Royal Wessanen) bought Marigold Foods from Ward Food Services.

-National Dairy Holdings purchased Marigold Foods and its subsidiaries from Royal Wessanen in 2001, only to be acquired by HP Hood three years later in a deal that also involved Crowley Foods of Binghamton, New York.
-Marigold Foods would be renamed Kemps LLC in 2002 as most products provided by the company were of the Kemps brand.
-In 2011, the company would be sold by HP Hood to Dairy Farmers of America.
+In 1961, Kemps-Crescent merged with Marigold Dairies of Rochester, Minnesota, and Dolly Madison Dairies of Eau Claire, Wisconsin, to form Marigold Foods, Inc. The company merged with Ward Food Services of Maplewood, Minnesota, in 1968.
+In 1978, Dutch company NV Wessanen Koninklijke Fabrieken (now Royal Wessanen) bought Marigold Foods from Ward Food Services.
+National Dairy Holdings purchased Marigold Foods and its subsidiaries from Royal Wessanen in 2001, only to be acquired by HP Hood in 2004 in a deal also involving Crowley Foods of Binghamton, New York.
+Marigold Foods was renamed Kemps LLC in 2002 as most products provided by the company were of the Kemps brand.
+In 2011, the company was sold by HP Hood to Dairy Farmers of America.